Onkilchen/fitbit_run/documentation.md

 <a name="startExerciseButton"></a>

 ## startExerciseButton()
-Checks if the 'start' button has been activated and starts the 'run' exercise plus activates grps tracking.
+Checks if the 'start' button has been activated and starts the 'run' exercise plus activates gps tracking.
 Should the user not run anymore, autopause is activated automatically.

 **Kind**: global function